Home / Blog / Staff augmentation /Should you hire offshore developers for a startup?

 Should you skip in-house hiring for outsourcing?

-According to recent reports, businesses spent over $700 billion on outsourcing.
-Breaking this down by segment, IT outsourcing spending was projected to reach $519 billion.
-Business process outsourcing spending was forecast at $212 billion.
 Moreover, companies are increasingly turning to workers who are abroad to replace laid-off U.S. employees.
-For example, Google recently cut hundreds of core workers and moved jobs to India and Mexico.
+For example, Google recently cut hundreds of core workers and chose to hire offshore developers in India and Mexico.
 Yet, it doesn’t mean that in-house hiring is dying, as according to the survey conducted by Mayple 42% of companies still prefer to be completely in-house, so let’s compare these two.

 Criteria